tiandersondias/tiandersondias/README.md

 <h5>Node.js | Express: To create efficient, scalable back-end systems.</h5>
 <h5>HTML | CSS | JavaScript: The building blocks for crafting clean, accessible web interfaces.</h5>
 <h4>My Approach:</h4>
-<h5>With over 16 years of experience in managing operations, I bring a solutions-oriented mindset to every project.
+<h5>With several years of experience in managing operations, I bring a solutions-oriented mindset to every project.
 I’m excited to apply Agile methodologies to tech projects, keeping the user at the center and ensuring continuous improvement.
 Feel free to check out my repositories and follow along as I build out my knowledge in full-stack development!</h5> 💾 <strong>Software Development </strong>⌨️.
 </p>